GSA/piv-guides/_devconfig/ssh.md

   1. Insert your **PIV/CAC** into your computer's smartcard reader.

-  2. Use the following command to log into the remote machine.
+  2. Use the following command to log into the remote server:

         ```
 			ssh -I /usr/lib64/opensc-pkcs11.so <remote-host>
         ```

   3. At the PIV card password prompt, enter your **PIN**.
 You should see the **_remote-host shell prompt_**.

-  > **Note:**  The card reader may flash. **Do not** remove the PIV card until the login process has been completed.
+The card reader may flash. **Do not** remove the PIV/CAC until the login process has been completed.{:class="alert"}

 ## Using PIV/CAC and SSH for Remote Access from a Mac OS X Workstation